FarronF/limerick-council-meetings/meetings/2020/07/03-Adjourned Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 25th February 2020.md

 Circulated, report of the Meetings Administrator dated 18th February, 2020, in relation

-to the filling of vacancies on other Bodies.---
+to the filling of vacancies on other Bodies.
+---
 4

 The Meetings Administrator stated that vacancies were required to be filled on a